kyleconrad/blank-gulp/README.md

-Blank project base with Gulp.js as the build system, Sass and Bourbon for mix-ins and handy CSS pre-processing, HTML templates and modules, and a few other little things scattered throughout to make preparing a blank website that much easier.
+Blank project base with Gulp.js as the build system, Sass and Bourbon for mix-ins and handy CSS pre-processing, HTML templates and modules, and a few other little things (CSS variables, grid classes, etc.) scattered throughout to make preparing a blank website that much easier.